 Rev. Margaret Propp

 Margaret has a B.A. in Studio Arts and Chemistry before going to the Lutheran Theological Seminary in Saskatoon to get her M.Div.
 Ordained into the Evangelical Lutheran Church in Canada in 2005, Rev. Margaret Propp served as a parish pastor in Davidson, SK before moving to Edmonton - where she was a Chaplain of St. Thomas Health Centre.
-Recently she moved back to her hometown of Calgary, and serving as the Lutheran interim Chaplain.
+Recently she moved back to her hometown of Calgary, and is serving as the Lutheran Chaplain.
 Margaret has two active boys and a husband who cheers for the Roughriders.

 Office Number: 403-220-2716